vuejs/vue-loader/README.md

 </style>
 ```

-#### A Note on Dependencies
+#### A Note on Loader Dependencies

-By default, `vue-loader` requires `html-loader`, `css-loader` and `style-loader` as peer dependencies.
+By default, `vue-loader` requires `vue-html-loader`, `css-loader` and `style-loader` as peer dependencies.
 In order to use pre-processors, you also need to install the corresponding Webpack loader for that language.

+#### Template Pre-Processors

-Also, for template pre-processors, you should install `template-html-loader` plus the raw templating engine.
+For template pre-processors, you should install `template-html-loader` plus the raw templating engine.
 For example to use `jade`, you will need to install both `template-html-loader` and `jade` instead of `jade-loader`.

 ## Style Imports